-Love it or hate it, trimming can transform a weighty Earth-bound pot into one that is a pleasure to hold, look at, and use.
+Love it or hate it, pottery trimming (sometimes called pottery turning) can transform a weighty Earth-bound pot into one that is a pleasure to hold, look at, and use.
+So it is important for every potter to know how to trim a pot.
 But it takes some practice to learn the proper consistency for good… Read More »